Whon1980-DL/doraex_app/README.md

 * Make a Renting
     * Users can make a renting by clicking view button on the gadget they want and then read details and then click rent if already have customer profile then will be able to fill in rent form.
-    * Form validation is implemented to make sure form are submitted correctly and if there is an erro user will be notified with alert message, also if everything is good, user gets a message to notifiy them.
+    * Form validation is implemented to make sure form are submitted correctly and if there is an error user will be notified with alert message, also if everything is good, user gets a message to notify them.
-    * If user has not already got a customer profile then by clicking rent will redirect use to customer profile registration page and once complete the page will redirect user straight to the rent form of that gadget.Messge display to notify successful of customer profile registration. if the user is below the age of minimum usage age a alert message wil display and prevent the user from renting.
+    * If user has not already got a customer profile then by clicking rent will redirect use to customer profile registration page and once complete the page will redirect user straight to the rent form of that gadget.
+Message display to notify successful of customer profile registration. if the user is below the age of minimum usage age a alert message will display and prevent the user from renting.

     ![Click Rent Without Customer PRofile](documentation/readme_images/rent_without_profile.png)